 For the children’s snacks you’ll need to decide how formal you want to make it.
 At some groups the children just grab a biscuit and carry on playing.
 At others they are encouraged to sit down and share a snack together.
 Don’t forget to consider allergies when planning for snack time.
 Make sure you hang on to packets so that parents can check for allergens if they need to.
 If you have children at your group with severe allergies you may need to put very strict rules in to place about food.

 Many groups end with circle time.
 Parents and children sit down together in a circle and usually sing some some songs.
 You might want to use *instruments if you have them.
 Children might take turns choosing songs or you might have a set list you always do. *Parachute games can also work well at this time.
 At most groups, parents and children are encouraged to help tidy up at the end.
 It’s good for the children to experience team work and they usually love it.

-Support for running a toddler group
+Support for Setting up a Toddler group

 The Pre School Learning Alliance offers support for people running toddler groups, including a membership package.
 If you’re just starting out you could consider approaching you local branch of the NCT who may support you in opening a toddler group under its umbrella.
 Other potential sources of support or partnership include your local children’s centre, nurseries, Preschool’s and libraries.

-If you found this post useful, you might want to pin it for later!
+If you found this post useful, you might want to pin it for later.